 Next Steps for Admitted Students

 The vision of the First Year Experience (FYE) office is to ensure all new, returning, and visiting students have a successful journey at Central Piedmont Community College.
 The First Year Experience department is designed to help you get comfortable on campus, connect with student services, and assist with enrollment steps for new, returning, and visiting students.
-We also facilitate orientation at all six Central Piedmont locations, provide the Learning Network at Central Campus and Levine Campus, and give general help and support for students.
-We also have an open lab for you to use for registration, class work, and for any other academic/professional uses staffed with facilitators who are there to help with your needs.
+We facilitate orientation at all six Central Piedmont locations, provide the Learning Network at Central Campus and Levine Campus, and give general help and support for students.
+There is an open lab for you to use for registration, class work, and for any other academic/professional uses staffed with facilitators who are there to help with your needs.

 Always confirm your next steps with your program: